ICA grows stronger with Omnia

 – We have, for instance, focussed heavily on creating both an awareness of the need for change and a willingness to change in the organization.
 In order to reach and get the opinion of our users, we’ve had a steering group working throughout the project, with management representatives together with pilot groups representing all users, Change Management Leader Malin Nyman explains.

 Both Malin and Andreas point out that the main challenges have been to engage the whole organization and to get all the decision-makers in ICA:s many units and subsidiaries to agree on a content strategy.
 On account of the scale of the project and the size of the organization, the new intranet – known as Worknet - took a whole year to complete.
 Launch date was October 1, 2020.
 Rollout was then implemented successively to different user groups and units, with each rollout being preceded by numerous pilot tests.

 – We’ve had several pilot tests in which different user groups have tested and then answered questions about the intranet’s functionality, user interface and navigation.
 One pilot group, with thirty users from selected units and with varying work roles, was introduced to the first version of the intranet without any initial information or education.
 That way we could genuinely explore the system’s user-friendliness and observe users’ spontaneous impression of the intranet, Malin explains.

-As part of the programme to create awareness, understanding and a willingness to change, ICA has produced a series of demo videos aimed at managers, with the objective of making them ambassadors of the new intranet.
-Similar demo videos targeted at HR teams, communicators and editors have also been produced.
+As part of the program to create awareness, understanding, and a willingness to change, ICA has produced a series of demo videos aimed at managers, with the objective of making them ambassadors of the new intranet.
+Similar demo videos targeted at HR teams, communicators, and editors have also been produced.
 As evidence of the success of the project, when asked what they thought about the new intranet, users gave it 8 out of 10 points just two weeks after its first rollout.